Cyclura cychlura inornata: Taxonomy

 In 1892 the American ornithologist, taxidermist and all round naturalist Charles Johnson Maynard visited U Cay and found the iguanas "not uncommon" there.
 In 1915 he visited the small island again, but, despite much searching, only was able to find two.
 These two he promptly shot (one was wounded but escaped collection), and the following year the secured specimen was made the holotype of a purportedly new species in a paper by the herpetologists and taxonomists Thomas Barbour and Gladwyn Kingsley Noble.
 It first described in 1916 as Cyclura inornata.
 Barbour and Noble state the Cyclura iguanas are "excellent for food" and claim the new species was "beyond doubt extinct", due to being constantly hunted by the poor Negroes who inhabited the poverty-stricken colony.
 The authors state that they saw iguana meat for sale several times in New Providence, the capital.

 Cyclura cychlura inornata is one of three subspecies of the Northern Bahamian rock iguana, the others being the Andros Island iguana (C. c. cychlura) and the Exuma Island iguana (C. c. figginsi).
 It was found to be genetically indistinct from C. c. figginsi further south down the chain of the Exuma Islands.
-The different populations were likely one unbroken one 18,000 years ago during the last ice age, when the islands of the chain were likely all joined together in one large island.
+The different populations were likely one unbroken one 18,000 years ago during the last ice age, when the islands of the chain were likely all joined in one large island.